thegooddocsproject/templates/how-to/how-to-template.md

 # Title

-:information_source: Before using this template, read the accompanying [how-to template guide](how-to-template-guide)
+::information_source: Before using this template, read the accompanying [how-to template guide](how-to-template-guide.md)

 ## Overview

-This guide explains how to {insert brief description of the task}.
+This guide explains how to {insert a brief description of the task}.

 :information_source: Here are some examples: